rhelmer/stop-tracking/README.md

 TODO:
  * implement report page (overlay content)
- * remember sites which have already been reported or infobar dismissed
  * add report invocation button to control center location
  * either prompt for permission or notify about disabling existing adblockers